 After baking these brownies, I immediately wrapped up half of them and put them into the freezer for another time.
 Note: “another time” came about two days later.

-I should mention that I used Maldon Flaked Sea Salt for this recipe.
+I use Maldon Flaked Sea Salt for this recipe.
 It’s not often that I suggest a specialty product, but this salt is absolutely fabulous.
 It’s flaky and crunchy and literally melts in your mouth.
 It really elevates these brownies.

 Roasted Almond and Sea Salt Brownies